ncatlab/nlab-content/pages/9575.md

 +-- {: .num_prop}
 ###### Proposition

-$RelCat$ is isomorphic to the category of small $PairSet$ enriched categories.
+$RelCat$ is isomorphic to the category of small $PairSet$-enriched categories.

 =--